20 KPIs Budgeting the brief for international conferences in Japan (2025)

 Repeat Delegate Ratio (%)

-In Tokyo loyalty is earned in the details.
-The Repeat Delegate Ratio (%) tells you how many attendees return, year after year, a direct reflection of the quality of your content, execution, and cultural sensitivity.
+In Tokyo, loyalty is earned in the details.
+This KPI tracks how many attendees return year after year, reflecting content quality, execution, and cultural sensitivity.

 Challenges